- Starring

 The first three episodes of The Paper are among the most joyless and insipid hour-and-a-half of television ever produced.
 Domhnall Gleeson, who is best known for the disastrous Star Wars sequels and as Ron Weasley's older brother, leads The Paper's colorless ensemble.
 A talented actor who seems unable to find his place in Hollywood, whether the weakness is directorial, the milktoast script, or his own comedic deficiencies (probably all of the above), Gleeson is completely miscast as the unqualified yet earnest editor-in-chief of the failing newspaper.

-After the series is inevitably canceled, each of The Paper’s unfortunate performers should petition that all evidence of their participation be clean-slated like a Nolan Catwoman.
+After the series is inevitably canceled, each of The Paper's unfortunate performers should petition to have all evidence of their participation clean-slated, like a Nolan Catwoman.

-The Paper should be rolled up and smoked until the only thing left is a pile of lifeless ash, even if that is only a lateral move.
+The Paper should be rolled up and smoked until only a pile of lifeless ash remains, even if that is only a lateral move.

 WOKE REPORT